pjanec/dirigent/docs/Scripts.md

 This is why all the Dirigent API calls need to be awaited (like "await StartApp" or "await KillApp").

-WARNING: The await in this case does not mean the script waits for the operation to finish.
-It waits just until the dirigent sends the network command.
+WARNING: The `await` in this case does not mean the script waits for the operation to finish.
+The operations like StartApp etc. are a fire-and-forget style.
+In such cases Dirigent waits just until the command is issued.
 You need to check the app/plan state if you need to know if it started successfully or not.

 ## Singleton scripts

-Singleton scripts are special kind of scripts preconfigured in SharedConfig.xml.
+ * Identified by unique GUID.

+ * Run on dirigent master.

+ * Can be preconfigured in SharedConfig.xml where script file path (denoting the script code) is specified together with optional script arguments.

+ * Can also be defined on the fly via the [StartScript CLI command](CLI.md#StartScript) if the `path` is specified.

-They are exposed to the user via Dirigent's UI.
+ * Exposed to the user via Dirigent's UI and Dirigent's CLI.

-Singleton scripts can be started/stopped in similar way as plans.
+ * Can be started/killed in similar way as plans.

-Singleton scripts can act as "intelligent plans", adding some user defined logic, separating the details from the high level needs (the user needs to start the system and to know if it succeeded, or to switch the system mode without knowing what it means to the processes...)

-They run on master.

-At most one single instance of each of the scripts can run at any given time.
-If an instance is already running, further start requests for the same instance are ignored until the existing instance terminates.

-Singleton script's results are ignored.
+    * Can't be started twice at the same time.
+    * If already running, next start is ignored.

+ * Results are cached and can be retrieved by as part of the script state using GetScriptState API.

+Singleton scripts can be used for example as "intelligent plans":

+ * Startinig a buch of apps
+ * Adding some user defined logic (waiting for machines to come online etc.)

 ## Script Operations

-- **Start Script.** Starts given script.
+- **Start Script.** Starts given script, creating a script instance.
-- **Kill Script.** Kills given script.
+- **Kill Script.** Kills given script instance.
-- **Get Script State.** Returns the status of one concrete script.
+- **Get Script State.** Returns the status of one concrete script instance.
-- **Get All Script State.** Returns the status of all scripts known to Dirigent.
+- **Get All Script State.** Returns the status of all singleton script instances known to Dirigent.

 # Startup Script

-Dirigent master can run on startup one of the scripts predefined in SharedConfig.xml.
+Dirigent master can run on startup one of the scripts predefined in SharedConfig.xml like the following:

 ```
   <Script